andrasna/carosans/README.md

 ```
 Check out the `examples` folder, to see how things fit together.

-For now, you can find an example on codepen:
+You can find an example on codepen:

 https://codepen.io/andrasnagy/full/oNLYgZr